mrdaveanderson/mrdaveanderson.github.io/_posts/2017-04-14-CentOS7SerialConsole.md

 This was all tested under CentOS 7.3, but should work with any version of CentOS 7.

-# Bonus round: connectiong via IPMITool/SOL
+# Bonus round: connecting via IPMITool/SOL
 After you install ipmitool on your client:
 ```
 ipmitool -I lanplus -H [IP] -U ADMIN -P [PASS] sol activate
 ```
 Obviously replace `[IP]` and `[PASS]` with the relevant bits of data, and you should be able to connect and see/interact with the machine on the IPMI Serial over LAN interface :)

-# Bonus round #2: setting pfSense (router/fw os/platform) up to use SOL
+# Bonus round #2: setting pfSense (router/firewall os/platform) up to use SOL
 pfSense has an option in System > Advanced > Admin Access > Serial Communications to enable a serial console in addition to the usual one.
 Enable this, config with the correct speed.
 If your IPMI is like mine, it wants to take over `ttyS1` not `ttyS0`.
-To make pfsense use `ttyS1`, rather than the default of `ttyS0` do the following:
+To make pfSense use `ttyS1`, rather than the default of `ttyS0` do the following:

 ssh (or use the console) to the pfSense box, open a terminal (option #8):